RameezAhmedZaka/ECS-Atlantis/README.md

 ## 🛠️ Troubleshooting
 ### Common Issues:
-- Webhook not delivered → Check GitHub App permissions and webhook secret
+- Webhook not delivered → Check GitHub App recent deliveries.
+By going from Github App to advanced option
 - Plan not running → Verify folder structure and Terraform file requirements
 - Permission errors → Ensure GitHub App has correct access
 - Configuration not generated → Ensure repo-config-generator.sh is executable